-The 565,000 square-foot BOK Center and the 227,000 square-foot Tulsa Convention Center make a huge impact on the community and the events they attract to our city.
+The 565,000 square-foot BOK Center and the 310,625 square-foot Cox Business Center make a huge impact on the community and the events they attract to our city.
 We are committed to the effort of caring for our environment by developing methods to reduce, reuse and recycle in our everyday routines.
 Employees of SMG and the city of Tulsa, as well as city officials, have engaged in a continuous commitment to be environmentally conscious by implementing green practices into facility operation.

 - Recycled paper products in restrooms to minimize waste